nobriot/schnecken_bot/README.md

 I intend to use all the possible nasty tricks to get a win!

+> [!NOTE]
-> Note: I am not a UCI engine, but rather a Lichess bot with integrated engine.
+> I am not a UCI engine, but rather a Lichess bot with integrated engine.

 ## How to use this with your own bot account